 2) Only secure sites should be used to make purchases via the internet with a web address beginning HTTPS.
 If you have any doubt then you should contact the Clerk.

 3.)
-Debit cards can be used for subsriptions on authorsation of the Clerk and 2 Councillors.
+Debit cards can be used for subscriptions on authorisation of the Clerk and 2 Councillors.

 4) The only person authorised to use the card is the cardholder.
 Card details are NOT to be retained by an online website.